swiftlang/swift-evolution/proposals/nnnn-playground-quicklook-api-revamp.md

 `CustomPlaygroundQuickLookable` when they switch to the Swift 5.0 compiler, even in the compatibility modes.)

-Since it is still useful to allow types to provide alternate representations for playgrounds, we propose to add a new protocol to the PlaygroundSupport framework which allows types to do just that.
+Since it is still useful to allow types to provide alternate descriptions for playgrounds, we propose to add a new protocol to the PlaygroundSupport framework which allows types to do just that.
 (PlaygroundSupport is a framework delivered by the [swift-xcode-playground-support project](https://github.com/apple/swift-xcode-playground-support) which provides API specific to working in the playgrounds environment).
-The new `CustomPlaygroundRepresentable` protocol would allow instances to return an alternate object or value (as an `Any`) which would serve as their representation.
+The new `CustomPlaygroundConvertible` protocol would allow instances to return an alternate object or value (as an `Any`) which would serve as their description.
 The PlaygroundLogger framework, also part of swift-xcode-playground-support, will be updated to understand this protocol.

 Swift-evolution thread: [Discussion thread topic for that proposal](https://lists.swift.org/pipermail/swift-evolution/Week-of-Mon-20180108/042639.html)